src-d/blog/content/upcoming/sourced_future.md

 The practical application is technology that can suggest you code, rewrite your code, change your codes style, optimize code and applications we haven't yet thought off.

-### Challenge #3: Achieve AI that is self-programming and adapting to its environment
+### Steps #3: Achieve AI that is self-programming and adapting to its environment